 If you intend to participate in commencement be sure to register at the graduation website.

 Students who plan to finish all degree requirements must submit an online graduation application by the deadline for the semester of graduation, published on the Academic Calendar.
 To access the application, go to the Student Records link under the Academics tab in the myIIT portal (see detailed instructions).

-All graduation correspondence will be sent to your IIT email account.
+All graduation correspondence will be sent to your Illinois Tech email account.

 Undergraduate students must complete the following in order to graduate:

 Curriculum requirements including required number of credit hours, for specific degree program.